himanshuKr7/Articlehub/README.md

 ---

 ## Project Overview

+Note: Intially there would be no article you have to write an article by clicking on "write" button

 ArticleHub is designed to:
 - Provide a distraction-free reading environment.
 - Showcase proper React patterns, state management, and component architecture.